MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex2_eDiscovery_Standard_Content_Search.md

 1. On the **New search created** page select **Done**.

+By successfully creating the "Wrongful Termination Search" using the KQL editor and defining the search conditions, you have initiated a search process to identify and collect all relevant electronic data related to the Contoso Ltd. wrongful termination lawsuit.

 ## Task 4: Export search results

-In this exercise, you will learn how to export content search results.
+In this task you will export the search results obtained from the "Wrongful Termination Search."

 1. You should still be logged in with Joni's account.
 If not, in **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **Joni Sherman**.